Across the UK, untreated sewage is discharged into rivers daily.

 million

-Hours worth of untreated sewage was released into rivers and streams in 2021.
+Hours worth of untreated sewage was released into rivers and seas in 2023.

 billion